philipturner/swift-colab/Documentation/PercentDirectives.md

 # Built-In "`%`" Directives

-Describe why commands are here and what they do.
+Swift Colab notebooks have various built-in commands for downloading external libraries and interacting with the operating system.
+Commands with this syntax also appear in Python notebooks.
+These mirror and substitute the usage of inline Shell code in Python notebooks, with slightly different behavior:

+- They start with `%` instead of `!`.
+The medium-gray syntax coloring makes them stand out from Swift code.
+(CHECK IF TRUE IN LIGHT MODE).
+- The Swift kernel extracts them from a code block and executes them separately.
 They execute before all other Swift code in a code block, even if the Swift code appears before them.
+- Regardless of whether a Swift `for` loop surrounds a command, it always executes once.
+In the Python kernel, Shell code follows the program's control flow.
+This means it may never run or could run more than once.

+The code that handles them can be found in LINK TO SOURCE FILE.

-Each should have a description and example of usage.
+TODO: Each should have a description and example of usage.

 - [`%include`](#include)
 - [`%install`](#install)